 - Kernmantle: A type of rope construction with a Kern (interior core) protected by a Mantle (woven exterior sheath) – a design that achieves abrasion resistance and strength.

 - Lay: The direction in which the strands of a rope twist.
-As the strands progress away from the viewer, if they rotate clockwise like a right hand thread, it is a Right Hand Lay – typically used for most three-strand rope.
-Steel cables are usually laid with a Left Hand Lay – hence the term Cable Laid, which is used when rope has a Left Hand Lay.
+As the strands progress away from the viewer, if they rotate clockwise like a right hand thread, it is a Right Hand Lay or Z-Twist – typically used for most three-strand rope.
+Steel cables are usually laid with a Left Hand Lay or S-Twist – hence the term Cable Laid, which is used when rope has a Left Hand Lay.
 If you have become accustomed to splicing three-stranded rope, splicing a piece of cabled-laid rope feels very awkward.

 - Loop: Made when a rope forms a partial circle with the ends crossing each other.